 The Pirate Radio Hall of Fame needs your

 Dave Rogers joined Radio Northsea International in September 1970 at the age of 23 (birthday 19th June).
 Unfortunately the station closed down just six days later.
 Hailing from Devon, Dave had previously operated a mobile disco business and been involved with a land-based pirate station, Radio Lundy, using the name Dave Walker.
 Dave had also worked for the Rank Organisation as an assistant cinema manager.
 When RNI resumed broadcasting in February 1971, he returned to the station, becoming senior DJ in August of that year.
 In February 1972 he left after falling out with a new Programme Director but he returned in August when that PD left.
 However, just a couple of months later, a dispute arose between the Swiss owners of the station and the Dutch company which operated the daytime service.
 This resulted in all the English-language DJs being sacked, including Dave.
 He worked in non-radio jobs for a while and was working in a factory making bath salts when he received a call offering him a show on Radio Atlantis.
 He joined that station in March 1974 and stayed with them until the closedown in August.
 He was later heard on a number of ILR stations across the UK including Radio City, Radio Orwell and Essex Radio using the name Keith Rogers.
 We asked Dave / Keith to bring us up to date.
 He replied: “I have been working for Southend Borough Council as a Foreshore Inspector, the duties for which include driving the train down the longest pier in the world!!
 Also the hardened anoraks might want to know that I have reverted to my real name Keith Chanter and have become seriously involved with acting.
 If you Google ‘Keith Chanter, actor’ up I pop.”
 He has also recently returned to radio (as Keith Rogers) on Phoenix FM, a community station serving Brentwood and Billericay, Essex.
 (Photo, taken on Radio Atlantis, courtesy of Steve England.
-There are pictures of him on RNI in Paul May's photo album.
+There are pictures of him on RNI in Paul May's photo album and he has also kindly provided some pictures of his own.
 There is a more recent photo, taken in 2008, on this page and an interview from 1974 here.
-Our thanks to Keith for his help.)
+Our thanks to Keith/Dave for his help.)

 James Ross was first heard on Radio Caroline using the name Kelvin Carter.
 Formerly a land-based pirate, he had worked alongside other Caroline DJs Don Stevens and Steve Kent on the London pirate Radio Dynamite.
 He joined Caroline in June 1975.
 After a brush with the law he decided to change his on-air name and, on 26th November, he returned as James Ross and became one of the regular voices on the station for the next few years (apart from a few months in 1976 when he left for a stint on the Voice of Peace, off the coast of Israel).
 After leaving Caroline in March 1978, he worked as a lorry driver before joining the AA Traffic Unit, presenting traffic bulletins on LBC and BBC Radio London.
 In 1983 he left the AA to freelance on Chiltern Radio, LBC, Capital and BFBS among others before moving to Sky News where he is currently a senior producer.
 James attended the Radio Caroline 45th birthday reunion and is pictured here.
 (Photo kindly provided by Johnny Lewis's Rounds And Sounds web site.)